qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ## :clipboard:Suggestions Along the Way
 * Most importantly, always check if scrapping certain websites is allowed; you can check either from robots.txt or using API instead.
 * Before writing the python code, think fully the logic and break down the task into several key phases.
+* Konwing the HTML structure well is the key to extract desired information.
 * When you don't know how to set up parameters at GCP, just take time to read through necessary documents it provided, which are all pretty clear, just set besides each field.
 * If you want to check if the code can be run successfully, you can search for the available room first and see if you get an email.
 * Similarly, if you want to verify if you set up successful the scheduler with linked functions, perform checking availability for available rooms first and see if you get an email at scheduled time.